dpkoenig/GNBT120/Labs/Week_7/Lab_12.md

 **Exercise 8**: Take a look at the `IMB211_INTERNODE_Log.final.out` file.
 _You only need to answer for the IMB211 alignment_
-**The questions are not going to match the template.
-Please use these** **a**.
+**a**.
 What percentage of reads map uniquely to the reference?
 **b**.
 What reasons are given for the reads that don’t map uniquely (list three) **c**.
 One category is “unmapped other”.
 Think about the process of read mapping and that the reference genome is from a different cultivar (B3) than the cultivar we sequenced (IMB211).
 Give 2 reasons why reads might not map to the reference.